 The ‘hours worked’ and ‘income earned’ are two interlinked factors where a change in one-factor results in changes in the second one.
 Suppose a higher number of hours have been worked, it leads to higher income of a worker and vice versa.
 Same in the case of price and purchasing power.
 If the price of commodities in market increases, the purchasing power of consumers goes down.

 This should be differentiated from correlation which is the statistical measure expressed as a number that describes the size and direction of a relationship between two or more variables.

 Levels of Measurement

 This is the first level of data measurement.
-Being first level it is considered as lowest form of measurement which refers to the name only of the data set.
-It deals with labels, names and categories of data set.
+Being the first level it is considered the lowest form of measurement which refers to the name only of the data set.
+It deals with labels, names, and categories of data set.
 The data at this level is normally qualitative and simple in nature.

 This type of measurement is not helpful for meaningful contribution for calculation of mean or standard deviation of a data set.

-This is more advance level of measurement where the data not only can be measured but the differences between data sets can also be identified.
+This is a more advanced level of measurement where the data not only can be measured but the differences between datasets can also be identified.
 This scale of measurement helps in ranking a data and also to convey information.
-The distance between values in a data set at internal measurement level are considered to be uniform and averages of data can be computed easily.
+The distance between values in a data set at internal measurement level is considered to be uniform and averages of data can be computed easily.

-The most common example of interval measurement data are Fahrenheit and Celsius temperature scales.
-It can be demonstrated for a 20 degree temperature that it is 60 degrees less than 80 degrees.
+The most common example of interval measurement data is Fahrenheit and Celsius temperature scales.
+It can be demonstrated for a 20-degree temperature that it is 60 degrees less than 80 degrees.
 On the other hand, 0 degrees in both scales represent cold.
-This level of data is feasible for calculation of mean, standard deviation and other statistical measurement.
+This level of data is feasible for calculation of mean, standard deviation and another statistical measurement.